berneout/normally-open-closed/README.md

 template for software licenses that permit or prohibit use for specific purposes

-The [Normally Open](./open.md) license allows developers to prohibit use for specific purposes, permitting all others.
+[Normally Open](./open.md) helps developers to prohibit use for specific purposes, permitting all others.
 Everything not prohibited is permitted.

-The [Normally Closed](./clsed.md) license allows developers to permit use for specific purposes, prohibiting all others.
+[Normally Closed](./clsed.md) helps developers to permit use for specific purposes, prohibiting all others.
 Everything not permitted is prohibited.

 ## How to Use